 The How: Purpose Journey, Themes and Voice

 In creating the purpose journey, we will notice certain content themes will come up.
 What stops people from change?
-What difficulties do people have?
+Which difficulties do people struggle with?
 What conceptions or misconception do people have about the subject that we want to discuss?
 These all fit into the content we create and the plan we make.

 It’s also crucial to get a sense of the voice that we speak with.
 We’re trying to communicate our truth to the people involved in the purpose, and it’s good to know what we want to say and what we don’t want to say.
 We’re trying to be as genuine as possible, so let’s write it down.